csev/dj4e/assn/django-girls/django_start_project/README.md

 The `settings.py` file contains the configuration of your website.

-Remember when we talked about a mail carrier checking where to deliver a letter? `urls.py` file contains a list of patterns used by `urlresolver`.
+Remember when we talked about a mail carrier checking where to deliver a letter?
+The `urls.py` file contains a list of patterns used by `urlresolver`.

 Let's ignore the other files for now as we won't change them.
 The only thing to remember is not to delete them by accident!